zardra/nuclide/docs/_docs/languages/hack.md

 Nuclide provides a jump to definition/symbol feature for Hack programs.

-> In order for this to work, you must have a `.hhconfig` file in the root of your project and a
+> In order for this to work, you must have an `.hhconfig` file in the root of your project and a
 > running `hh_server` monitoring the root as well.

 For example, if you want to go to the definition of `getPages()`, hover over `getPages()`